Parth-11/Connectify-App/README.md

 > *Connectify* is a real-time, community-driven platform where people interact around shared interests — combining the *depth of Reddit, the **immediacy of Discord, and the **focus of Twitter* — without the chaos or algorithmic noise.

 ---

-Would you like me to give you *three theme variations* of this concept — e.g., one focused on *tech communities, one on **student/learning hubs, and one on **local social discovery* — so you can decide which direction to develop further?